 From the storms that have battered

 And the winds that have blown

-For I know that you’ve said
+For I know that You’ve said

-That you won’t let me go.”
+That You won’t let me go.”

 September 5, 2009

-Well, things indeed were getting stressful and challenging, but it wasn’t really what was going on around me, so much as what was going on inside of me again.
-Hashimoto’s Disease threw me for a loop.
-New medication was going well–that is, until it wasn’t going so well anymore.
+I haven’t been doing so great; new medication seemed to be going well–that is, until it wasn’t going so well anymore.
 Now, I really don’t know what’s next.
-I’m decreasing my medication and waiting–hoping and praying to feel like myself again soon, (or even better than the norm might be nice too).
+I’m decreasing my medication and waiting–hoping and praying to feel like myself again soon, (or even better than the norm might be nice too.)

-Friday I didn’t handle the day well.
+On Friday I didn’t handle the day well.
 I crawled back into bed, only coming up for a brief moment of air to make something to eat.
-Our two kitties snuggled up next to me in bed, and kept me company as I tried to sleep off my grey mood.
+Our two kitties snuggled up next to me in bed and kept me company as I tried to sleep off my grey mood.

 So why should I let fear steal my joy?

 “And my God will meet all your needs according to the riches of his glory in Christ Jesus.” –Phillipians 4:19